-Website Copywriting: The Ultimate Guide for Beginners
+What is Website Copywriting?
+The Ultimate Guide

 Imagine this: You land on a website for the first time.
 It’s a sleek, one-page layout with a photo, a name, and a headline that says: